-The following chemicals have been identified as Chemicals of Concern (COC) and are either on LS&CO’s RSL/MSRL Lists or require disclosure by chemical supplier to Third Party Assessor for hazard screening:
+The following chemicals have been identified as Chemicals of Concern (COC) and may require disclosure by chemical suppliers to Third Party Assessor for hazard screening:

 ZDHC 11 list (ZDHC is geared towards no intentional use): Chlorobenzenes, Chlorophenols, Halogenated Solvents, Long-chain Perfluoroalkyl Acids (LCPFAAs, Nonylphenol (NP) , Nonylphenol Ethoxylates (NPEOs), Organotins, Phthalates, Polycyclic Aromatic Hydrocarbons, Naphthalene (PAHs/Naphthalene), Short-Chain Chlorinated Paraffins, Toluene

 California DTSC: Alkyl phenol & Ethoxylates, Aromatic amines & Azo dyes, Perfluorochemicals, Formaldehyde, Phthalates and Triclosan

 Other RSL considerations: Formaldehyde, Blue colorant, DMFu, Chlorinated aromatics, Flame retardants, Heavy metals (Cd, Hg, Pb, As, CrVI), Organotins, NMP, Benzene, Phthalates, Chlorinated Paraffins, PFCs, HFCs, Phenol, PVC, APs & APEOs, N-Nitrosamines, Asbestos, Halogenated Solvents and Ozone depleting chemicals.